marekgacek45/game-end-WP-theme/README.md

 ## General Info
 My personal website create on WP custom theme

-## Install
-If you want check this on your local computer please follow this steps:
-* Clone repo,
-* In the project directory, run: `npm i` and  `npm run`

-Or If you want only chceck project on website check  [live](#live)

 ## Technologies
 Project is created with:
 * HTML5
 * CSS3, SCSS (BEM-methodology)
 * PHP

 ## Sources
 In this project I used: